AdobeDocs/experience-manager-65.en/help/assets/configure-asset-link.md

 This configurations is useful for line-of-business users and marketers, for example, to create a custom workflow on a few specific folders.
 Say all assets from an agency's photoshoot can be watermarked or all assets uploaded by a freelancer can be processed to create specific renditions.

-For more information and for Experience Manager configuration, see auto-execute workflow on assets.
+For more information and for Experience Manager configuration, see [auto-execute workflow on assets](https://experienceleague.adobe.com/docs/experience-manager-65/assets/using/assets-workflow.html#auto-execute-workflow-on-some-assets).

 ## Create a custom index in AEM 6.4.x versions {#create-custom-index}

 AEM contains indexes that are used for querying.
 Create the following custom index for specified version.
 AEM 6.5.0 contains this index by default.
 Adobe Asset Link requires this to determine which assets a user has checked out.

 1. In CRXDE, locate `/oak:index` node.
-Create a new node named `cqDrivelock`.
-Set its `Type` to `oak:QueryIndexDefinition`.
+Create a new node named `cqDrivelock` and set its `Type` to `oak:QueryIndexDefinition`.

 1. Add the following properties to the new node and save the changes: